JetBrains/kotlin-web-site/docs/topics/native/native-memory-manager.md

 * Tracing garbage collector (GC) is executed periodically to collect objects that are not reachable from the "roots", like local and global variables.

-The memory manager is the same across all the Kotlin/Native targets, except for wasm32, which is only supported in the [legacy memory manager](#legacy-memory-manager).
+The memory manager is the same across all the Kotlin/Native targets, which is only supported in the [legacy memory manager](#legacy-memory-manager).

 ## Garbage collector